CM-Well/CM-Well/Readme.md

 ### Write Infotons and Fields ###

-**Action**: Create 5 new infotons under the path example/Individuals: MamaBear, PapaBear, BabyBear1, BabyBear2 and BabyBear3.
+**Action**: Create 5 new infotons (an infoton is the basic unit of storage for RDF in CM-Well) under the path example/Individuals: MamaBear, PapaBear, BabyBear1, BabyBear2 and BabyBear3.
 Each bear has a hasName field with a name value.

 **Curl command:**